-A true HR strategy is proactive and delivers the tools, environment, structure and resources your employees need to achieve company goals.
-With this end in mind, your strategy needs to help your business:
+An effective HR strategy is proactive and delivers the tools, environment, structure and resources your employees need to achieve company goals.
+With this in mind, your strategy needs to help your business:

 - Identify and hire the right people